-Budgeted cost: £ 33,715
+Budgeted cost: £ 41071

-Activity Evidence that supports this approach Challenge number(s) addressed Behaviour support programmes and anti- bullying approaches with the aim of Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF 5 developing our school ethos and improving behaviour across school. (educationendowmentfoundat ion.org.uk) Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-PSA time for KW and SR in order to improve attendance outcomes The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+Activity Evidence that supports this approach Challenge number(s) addressed Behaviour programmes and approaches with the aim of developing our school ethos and maintaining at least 'good' behaviour across school.
+Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+PSA time to maintain the high expectations for attendance and continue to improve outcomes.
+The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 5,6 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £ 150,985
+Total budgeted cost: £ 149,639